History of the Mantelpiece

 A Centuries-Long Story of Invention, Efficiency and Beauty

-If you are thinking of commissioning a Tartaruga mantelpiece for your home or for your client, you will find yourself part of a centuries-long tradition of bringing elegance and beauty into the home.
-Here, for your knowledge and reference is a short history of the fireplace and mantelpiece.
+The selection of a mantelpiece can be a declaration of personal style and beauty for those with discerning taste.
+When you commission a Tartaruga mantelpiece for your home or for your client, you become part of a centuries-long tradition of bringing elegance and beauty into the home.

-Today, the fireplace is so much more than a source of heat or a cooking fire.
+Today, the fireplace is so much more than a source of heat.
 A stone mantelpiece is a piece of permanent artwork that can reinforce the architectural style of your home or of a specific room.
-It is a personal reflection of the homeowner, but also a reflection of the inventiveness and artistry of mankind.
+It is both a personal reflection of the homeowner and a reflection of the inventiveness and artistry of mankind.

 Tartaruga Design has revived the sculptural heritage of centuries past.
 Meticulous detailing, truthful interpretations of architectural periods and masterful craftsmanship give your unique Tartaruga cast stone mantelpiece its distinctive character.

 For over 25 years we have continued the proud tradition of those artists and artisans who came before us.
 We are honored to be part of this history.

 Looking for a statement mantelpiece of your own?

 Contact us to discuss your ideas: